Internet troll

 Several factors contribute to this disinhibition.
 These include anonymity, invisibility, asynchronicity, solipsistic introjection, dissociative imagination, and minimizing authority.

 Anonymity means individuals can hide behind fake names and images.
 Even if they use their real identity, strangers online only know what they reveal.
 When individuals can separate their actions from their real-world selves and identities, they lose inhibitions.
 They may feel less vulnerable about sharing, or feel free to act in any way they wish, because these acts cannot be connected to their physical lives.
-When they act in socially unacceptable ways, for example being aggressive or hostile, they can tell themselves that this is behavior is not really them.
+When they act in socially unacceptable ways, for example, being aggressive or hostile, they can tell themselves that this behavior is not really them.
 This is called dissociation.

-Invisibility allows people to drift through chat threads, message boards, and other online platforms without anyone knowing they are there, aside from a few experts such as webmasters who may be watching traffic.
+Invisibility allows people to drift through chat threads, message boards, and other online platforms without anyone knowing they are there, aside from a few experts, such as webmasters who may be watching traffic.
 They can post messages or send emails while remaining physically invisible.
 This invisibility can embolden people.
 They can remain in the dark about how the other person is responding because they cannot see frowns, head shaking, or other signs of disapproval.
 Therefore, they do not have to be restrained by such cues.

 Asynchronicity refers to the time lag that often exists between communications.
-An e-mail may be followed up hours or days later; a message on a thread might generate a response weeks or years after it is posted.
+An email may be followed up hours or days later; a message on a thread might generate a response weeks or years after it is posted.
 People can become disinhibited because they are not faced with an immediate reaction.
 Some people use this deliberately when they post something very emotional, hostile, or personal, because it feels safer than dealing with others in real time.

 Sometimes people dissociate from the online persona they have created.
 This dissociative imagination means they see the other character as living in a sort of dream world, which allows them to avoid taking responsibility for what the character is doing.